rumca-js/Internet-Places-Database/README.md

   <img alt="Project Logo" src="images/its_easy_internet_on_internet.png">
 </div>

+## Search box input

+You can search by keywords, so searching by 'Yandex', 'Bing' should work.

+The search by default is case insensitive.

+If LIKE exists in query, then input is treated as part of "WHERE" query.

 # You don't like it?
 Fork it!

 I have my own opinions, with which you do not have to agree.
 Most of tags, votes are added manually.
 You can use this repository, as a starting point, to kick off your own project.
 Add your own tags.
 Create your own version of search engine.
 Good luck!